gamename/raspberry-pi-pico-optocoupler/README.md

 ### A Hack
 I spent a lot of time looking for something to be used for a wedge to interrupt the signal between the two arms of the slotted optical coupler.
 It needed to be something unobtrusive but sturdy and could be mounted on the cupboard door.
-After a long exploration up the Amazon, I finally found what I was looking for.
+After paddling far up the Amazon, I finally found what I was looking for.
 [These](https://a.co/d/6UiyFLb) are sliding door floor guides.
 They are exactly the sturdiness and size I was looking for.
 Mounted on the cupboard door, they worked out perfectly - well, almost perfectly.
 I'll cover that part below.

 ## Lessons Learned